-Do you struggle to keep your flower arrangement alive for more than a couple of days?
-I’ll share some tips and tricks with you that have helped me extend the vase life of my cut flowers arrangements.
+Do you struggle to keep your flowers alive for more than a couple of days?
+Today I’m sharing 13 tips and tricks to help extend the vase life of your cut flowers.

-How to Extend the Vase Life of Your Cut Flowers
+13 Tips On How to Extend the Life of Cut Flowers

 Here are a few tips to get the most out of your fresh-cut flowers every time you harvest them.

 1. Use Buckets and Vases that are Clean and Sanitized

 Before harvesting, clean and sanitize the buckets and vases you will put your flowers in.
 This will help keep bacteria from plugging up the flower stems, preventing them from getting water.

 After cleaning the buckets you’ll be using for harvesting, fill them will cool water.

 2. Harvest Flowers in the Early Morning